 The app will ask you to enter your Social Security number or Individual Taxpayer Identification Number, your date of birth, your street address and your ZIP code.

-If you’re eligible for a payment, it should then show your payment status, whether it’s been scheduled, and how and where it will be delivered.
+If you’re eligible for a payment, it should show your payment has already been made or that it’s scheduled to be made.
+You also should see how and where it will be delivered.

 What Does “Payment Status Not Available” Mean?